 |Azerbaijani, Azerbaijan (Latin)||az-AZ-Latn||Latin|

-WebTranslateIt knows relevant informations about each locales:
+WebTranslateIt knows relevant informations about each languages:

 - Which countries (or territories) use a language,